abchimikabc1-bit/PHCL-Super-1/docs/PHCL_APP_RESTORED.md

-# PHCL App - Complete Restoration
+# PiHCL App - Complete Restoration

 ## ✅ Kazi Zarudiwa - Original Features Restored

-The PHCL application has been fully restored to its original design and functionality.
+The PiHCL application has been fully restored to its original design and functionality.
 The app now contains all the core features that were built initially.

 ## 📱 Application Structure

 ### Entry Point: AI Chatbot (/)
 - **Multilingual AI Assistant** - Responds in 10+ languages
-- **PHCL Branding** - Logo and purple theme throughout
+- **PiHCL Branding** - Logo and purple theme throughout
 - **Quick Actions** - Suggested buttons for common queries
 - **Real-time Responses** - AI responds to user queries about marketplace, wallet, trading